xueranm/KuberneteCertificates/KCN-Preparation.md

 ### 4. Starting point example: [the 12-factor app](https://12factor.net/)

+### 5. Knowledge Points

+* Autoscaling\
+  Horizontal scaling: spawning new compute resources (new copies). \
+  Vertical scaling: Change in size within certain hardware limits.
+  > To illustrate the difference between scaling vertically and horizontally, imagine that you have to carry a heavy object that you cannot pick up.
+You can build muscle to carry it yourself, but your body has an upper limit of strength.
+That's vertical scaling.
+You can also call your friends and ask them to help you and share the work.
+That's horizontal scaling.
 ## High level architecture of Kubernetes
 ## Container Orchestration (CO)
 ## How CO differes from legacy deployments